 These standards apply in all types of DUI cases, including:

-- Vehicle Code 23152(a), driving under the influence,
+- Vehicle Code 23152(a) – driving under the influence,

-- Vehicle Code 23152(b), driving with a BAC of 0.08% or greater,
+- Vehicle Code 23152(b) – driving with a BAC of 0.08% or greater,

-- Vehicle Code 23140, underage driving with a BAC of .05% or greater,
+- Vehicle Code 23140 – underage driving with a BAC of .05% or greater,

-- Vehicle Code 23152(f), DUI of drugs (“DUID”),
+- Vehicle Code 23152(f) – DUI of drugs (“DUID”),

-- Vehicle Code 23152(e), commercial driver DUI.
+- Vehicle Code 23152(e) – commercial driver DUI.

-As a result, a DUI defense strategy often includes a challenge to reasonable suspicion/probable cause.
+As a result, a defense strategy often includes a challenge to reasonable suspicion/probable cause.
 This is usually done by filing a Penal Code 1538.5 PC motion to suppress evidence.
 1 2 3

-To help you better understand the probable cause or reasonable suspicion needed for a DUI traffic stop, investigation and arrest, our California DUI lawyers discuss, below:
+To help you better understand the probable cause or reasonable suspicion needed for a traffic stop, investigation and arrest, our California DUI lawyers discuss, below:

-In order to pull over a motorist for DUI, a police or California Highway Patrol (CHP) officer must have “reasonable suspicion” that a crime is or was taking place.
+To pull you over for driving under the influence, the police or California Highway Patrol (CHP) officer must have “reasonable suspicion” that a crime is or was taking place.
 This is similar to, but not exactly the same thing as, “probable cause.”4

 Example: Jeannette, a police officer, observes a car driving away from a street where a number of bars are located.
 She then sees the driver run a stop sign.
 She also notices the driver has tinted windows in violation of Vehicle Code 26708.